lint-md/news-translation/chinese/articles/file-systems-architecture-explained.md

 exFAT is the default file system used by **SDXC** **cards**.

-Unlike NTFS, exFAT has **read and write** support on Non\-Windows environments as well , including Mac OS — making it the best cross\-platform file system for high\-capacity removable storage devices.
+Unlike NTFS, exFAT has **read and write** support on Non\-Windows environments as wel , including Mac OS — making it the best cross\-platform file system for high\-capacity removable storage devices.

 So basically, if you have a removable disk you want to use on Windows, Mac, and Linux, you need to format it to exFAT.